Definition of Organic Compounds | Organic Chemistry Topics and Hydrogen Bonding

 (b) Branched Chain Organic Compound

-The organic compounds in which all carbon atoms are not arranged in a linear sequence but alkyl group in attached to it and form branch structure are called branched chain organic compounds.
-The name name have prefix ISO with corresponding alkanes.
+The organic compounds in which all carbon atoms are not arranged in a linear sequence but have alkyl groups attached to them and form branch structures are called branched-chain organic compounds.
+The name has the prefix ISO with corresponding alkanes.

 Branched Chain Organic Compound